The algebraic small object argument as a saturation: Introduction

-The name originates with Quillen \cite{quillen:67}, who uses it for his constructions of (cofibration, trivial Kan fibration) and (trivial cofibration, Kan fibration) \textsc{wfs}'s in simplicial sets from the generating sets of boundary inclusions $\set{\simpbd{n} \mono \simp{n}}{n \ge 0}$ and horn inclusions $\set{\simphorn{n}{k} \mono \simp{n}}{n \ge 1, n \ge k \ge 0}$ respectively.
-Quillen introduced the concept of \emph{model category}, a complete and cocomplete category equipped with two interacting \textsc{wfs}'s, as an axiomatic setting for homotopy theory, and he used the small object argument to define a model category structure on the category of simplicial sets, exhibiting it as a model for the homotopy theory of spaces.
-Quillen's argument, abstracted from its original context, is now used to define model categories modeling many homotopy theories and is part of the classical canon of homotopical algebra \cites[\S2.1.2]{hovey:99}[\S10.5]{hirschhorn:03}[\S15.1]{may-ponto:11}.

-\Citeauthor{garner:09}'s \emph{algebraic small object argument} \cite{garner:09} is a refinement of Quillen's argument that factors it through a standard free monad construction while simultaneously generalizing it along two axes: it takes a \emph{diagram} of generators $u \co \cat{J} \to \Arr{\cat{E}}$ as input, and it produces an \emph{algebraic weak factorization system} (\textsc{awfs}) as output.
-In a \textsc{wfs} generated by a diagram $u \co \cat{J} \to \Arr{\cat{E}}$ of generators---as opposed to a set, which is the special case where $\cat{J}$ is discrete---the right maps are those $f$ equipped with a choice of filler $\psi(i,\alpha)$ for each lifting problem $\alpha \co u_i \to f$ such that for every $t \co j \to i$ in $\cat{J}$ and $\alpha \co u_i \to f$, the triangle
+\Citeauthor{garner:09}'s \emph{algebraic small object argument} \cite{garner:09} is a refinement of Quillen's argument that generalizes it along two axes: it takes a diagram of generators $u \co \cat{J} \to \Arr{\cat{E}}$ as input---as opposed to a set, which is the special case where $\cat{J}$ is discrete---and produces an \emph{algebraic weak factorization system} (\textsc{awfs}) as output.
+A \textsc{wfs} is \emph{generated by a diagram} $u \co \cat{J} \to \Arr{\cat{E}}$ if its right maps are those $f$ equipped with a choice of filler for each lifting problem $\alpha \co u_i \to f$ such that for every $t \co j \to i$ in $\cat{J}$ and $\alpha \co u_i \to f$, the triangle